qiliu2025/IonoMoni/README.md

 Bug Fixed: Excluded data with missing DCB values from calculations in the STEC module.

 [1.0.1] - 2025-07-29
 Feature: Added "arc_average" algorithm for STEC extraction using the dual-frequency Carrier-to-Code Leveling method in the CCL_STEC module.
-The smoothing method ("hatch" or "arc_mean") is now controlled by the <smoothing> parameter in the XML configuration.
+The smoothing method ("hatch" or "arc_mean") is now controlled by the &lt;smoothing&gt; parameter in the XML configuration.

 [1.1.0] - 2026-01-10
 Bug Fixed: Fixed an issue in the AATR module where an incorrect SP3 was used.